Stormtroopers surf the Severn Bore

 • Chepstow early August

-• Monmouth early July
+• Monmouth July

 • Usk early September.